bnheise/ce-cli/README.md

 - Bundle dependencies shared by multiple components into a single shared dependency to reduce bundle size by removing duplicated code
 - Supports projects build with React and with Vue
+- BETA: import the Objects and Picklists that your extension depends on as .json to keep your repo as the source of truth for your extension
+- BETA: import Object data into your repo to keep dummy data ready for use
+- BETA: export the Objects and Picklists that your extension depends on from your repo to a Liferay instance.
+Great for onboarding new developers or even deploying definitions to a production instance.
+Supports adding new entries and updating existing entries.
+- BETA: export Object entries from your repo to a Liferay instance.
+Useful for deploying dummy data to a local instance (good for onboarding new developers)

 ## Installation